AnicetNgrt/jiro-nn/examples/housing/cr.typ

 At first I was struggling to make the switch to $"ReLU"$ activation as I had very unstable results using it with previous models.

-But I was initializing the biases with a random value between $0$ and $1$ instead of just initializing them to $0$.
+But I was initializing the biases with a random value between $-1$ and $1$ instead of just initializing them to $0$.
 In my experiments it did not make the $"tanh"$ activated model significantly less stable, but it made $"ReLU"$ highly unstable.

 I suspect that having negative biases at the beginning got the model stuck with $"ReLU"$ returning always zero without any way for the gradient to help the bias to get back to a positive value.
+In opposition to $tanh$ which is symetric and therefore treats negative values as positive ones.

 Also, $"ReLU"$ is linear so it does not learn non-linear relationships well.
 I added squares of the input features to the input data which helped it learn.

 #align(center)[
 #stack(dir: ltr)[
-    #box(width: 45%, height: 7cm)[
+    #box(width: 45%, height: 6.5cm)[
         #figure(
             image("../visuals/model7_id.png"),
             caption: [With $"ReLU"$ with squared features and biases initialized at $0$] )
     ]
-    #box(width: 45%, height: 7cm)[
+    #box(width: 45%, height: 6.5cm)[
         #figure(
             image("../visuals/model3_id.png"),
             caption: [With $"ReLU"$ with squared features and biases initialized in $[-1, 1]$]